Components of an Ayurvedic treatment programme

 Relieves back pain and headaches

 It’s also great fun!
 And it gives us a good opportunity to take time out from everyday life.
-Try it!
-Test the healing effects of Yoga with a qualified instructor on an Ayurvedic holiday or one of the Mandira’s Yoga retreats.
+Sample the healing effects of Yoga with a qualified instructor on an Ayurvedic holiday or one of the Mandira’s Yoga retreats.

 Mandira Resort: your authentic Ayurveda hotel in Styria